Translate this Page

 Health impacts, environmental justice, and equity

 Electrification of lawn equipment provides health benefits to leaf blower operators and residents by reducing noise and air pollution.
 Gas leaf blowers may be a nuisance to neighbors, but their negative health impacts are disproportionately felt by landscape workers and other GLB operators.
-With 46% of landscape workers nationally identifying as Latino, this proposed ordinance is vital to address the equity and environmental justice impacts that disproportionately affect workers of color.
+With 46% of landscape workers nationally identifying as Latino, this ordinance is vital to address the equity and environmental justice impacts that disproportionately affect workers of color.

 Gas leaf blowers are widely known to emit unhealthy levels of noise and air pollution.
 Gas leaf blowers produce low frequency noise that can lead to negative health outcomes such as stroke, high blood pressure, heart attack, tinnitus and hearing impairment.
 The higher frequency noise created by electric leaf blowers has less severe health impacts on users compared to GLBs.